 Phase 2: Tune anomaly detection policies

-Several built-in anomaly detection policies are available in Cloud App Security that are preconfigured for common security use cases.
+Several built-in anomaly detection policies are available in Defender for Cloud Apps that are preconfigured for common security use cases.
 You should take some time to familiarize yourself with the more popular detections, such as:

 - Impossible travel

 Activities from the same user in different locations within a period that is shorter than the expected travel time between the two locations.